SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 but the USA was technically still promising redemption in gold up until 1972.
 No longer.).

+I will concede ground to our frenemy "Rob" on the comments sections${}^\ddagger$, that gold *is* moved around.
+How about that, people do elevator it up out of Fort Knox, and back down in a hole in the ground in Moscow.
+Why the F?
+If it is not for an electrical engineering or high-end consumer electronics factory?

+${}^\ddagger$I do not want to slander the real Rob, so I hereby make a strawman Rob, who I will name Niels Rob, or Niels Bor in Danish, or Niels Bohr.
+He takes the Copenhagen Interpretation of quantum currency (it's gold) and I am Einstein taking the realist account of state currency (a tax credit).
+Notice we are already stupid both, since we have different definitions.
+But the idea is to determine if there are real world consequences that can be tested, like the EPR experiment.
+(Bohr is considered to have won this debate, ok Rob?)  ((Apologies to physicists who would recognize I have Einstein and Bohr backwards in this analogy.
+Credit is entangled with debt.
+Gold cannot be entangled.
+But read my
+[T4GU pages](https://t4gu.gitlab.io/t4gu/) to see why Einstein knew about entanglement better than Bohr in the ultimate end.
+ER=EPR my dudes.))

+Partly, rubes need this charade that something physical (real stuff, man!) "backs" the currency.
+You know.... otherwise they might not find someone willing to purchase their wares.
+Someone's promising gold for redemption,... right?

+Satisfying the rubes is a time-honoured tradition.
+It is unknown whether Putin understood any of this.
+He might be one of those rubes thinking Moscow better stick gold under the ground or the rouble might collapse.
+The permafrost, you see.
+In any case, gold bullion *does* get shipped around from time-to-time to keep these rubes sleeping at night.
+I mean... the horror!
+What if people lost all the credit records???
+Haven't you seen *Mr Robot?* You can't be a giga-chad if you do not own gold my dudes.

+Ultimately though, there could be method to Putin's madness.
+If you have some idea the gold price is going to go up in dollar units, you can meddle with your foreign exchange rate by selling gold you bought cheaper with your currency (yen, euro, rouble,...).
+Again I can give some battle ground to Niels Bohr here.
+If Russia desires a fixed exchange rate, and thereby signal they want to help their export oligarchs and screw their domestic workers over, than they'll try to maintain some foreign exchange rate target they decide is satisfactory for the exporters.
+This will not help them win a  military conflict however, so I really do not know what Putin is thinking.
+He has workers, energy, steel, they can make bullets.
+Why do they give a toss about the forex rate?
+They could be rubes.
+Or they could think this is a form of psychological warfare, because the foreign state officials also believe gold is currency rather than a buffer stock.
+Who knows.

 It is possible some utter catastrophe could destroy all branches of the US government, then the IRS might stop functioning and the demand for the USD collapse to zero, and water or coffee beans or gold might become a medium of exchange for a while until a new government with tax authority and enforcement is formed.
-Then Fort Knox *might* get raided, and whoever raids the most *might* find themselves as the new monopoly issuer of a private currency (records that it promises to redeem for gold).
+Before then Fort Knox *might* get raided, and whoever raids the most *might* find themselves as the new monopoly issuer of a private currency (records that it promises to redeem for gold).
+Adults not being adults and making misery for the masses.

 I love, or love to laugh at, pedants who say this is why MMT is false.
 When exactly do they think the USA will collapse?
 Sure it could happen, but until it does the US dollar system is well-described by MMT.
+Same here in New Zealand for the NZD.
+I mean seriously, when the Aussies run out of fertile soil and desalinated water...
+"We will fight on the beaches..."